 Management Fee.
 The Advisor receives a management fee from the fund.
 Below is the management rate paid by the fund for the most recent fiscal year, as a percentage of the fund's average daily net assets:

-Fund Name Fee Paid DWS Equity 500 Index VIP 0.13%
+Fund Name Fee Paid DWS CROCI® U.S. VIP 0.51%

-Reflecting the effect of expense limitations and/or fee waivers then in effect.
+Reflects the effects of expense limitations and/or fee waivers then in effect.

 The following waiver is currently in effect: